The Upper Hay Lake Association was formed on July 4, 1992 when about 60 folks met at the American Legion in Pequot Lakes.

 The above Plans and Programs can be linked from this website under their appropriate sub topic areas.

 The Association began water quality testing back in 1992 when Mike Higgins took on the task.
 That program continues today.
 We continue that program with samples being taken at the inlet, middle of the lake and in the outlet every month.
 Secchi disc readings are taken weekly.
 Samples are taken to the Whitefish Area Property Owner’s Association who then send them in for analysis.

 The Association obtains permits for interested members to apply chemicals for the treatment of weeds and swimmer’s itch.
 Some members apply their own chemicals and others contract with a professional applicator for treatment.
 Also, the Association has contracted with a professional applicator to remove vegetation in the outlet that prevents small craft from traveling to Lower Hay Lake.

 Today, the Association sends out 4 newsletters annually.
-In addition, we hold our Annual Membership meetings in May each year and host a picnic for members in August.
+In addition, we hold our Annual Membership meetings in May each year and host a social event (i.e. Burger Night at the Jenkins VFW) for members in August.